First Victim Dies of Complications from Dog Attack Injuries

 Summer Beard and Michele Sheeks died after being attacked by the same pack of dogs.

-UPDATE 07/13/22: On April 28, Michele Sheeks was walking down County Highway 11 south of Red Bay.
+On the morning of April 28, Michele Sheeks, 44, was walking down County Highway 11 south of Red Bay.
 When she got near Crumpton Road, a pack of dogs viciously attacked her.
 "They took her down and basically drug her probably about ten yards off the road, through a fire patch and barbed wire fence down in the edge of the pasture," her husband Wesley said back in May.
 She was airlifted to a hospital in Mississippi.
 Sheeks died while still hospitalized on July 12, 2022.

 The morning after Sheeks was attacked, an Alabama public health employee drove to the dog owner's home on Crumpton Road to investigate Sheek's attack.
-Jacqueline Summer Beard never made it to the dog owner's front door.
-Beard was attacked and killed by the same dogs after she got out of her vehicle.
+Jacqueline Summer Beard never spoke to the dogs' owner.
+Beard was attacked and killed by the same dogs shortly after she got out of her vehicle.
 The owner of the dogs, Brandy Dowdy, 39, was arrested and charged with manslaughter and offenses under the state's dangerous dog law in connection to Beard's death.

 The status updates on the fundraiser for Meeks are heartbreaking.
 She initially underwent multiple surgeries, including skin grafts on both arms, muscle grafts on both legs and "a skin graft to cover the muscle graft on each leg."
 By May 21, her husband Wesley reported there are "way too many procedures done at this point."
 By May 29, "both bacterial and fungal infection set up in both legs and said they still can't rule out the possibility of having to do some amputation," Wesley states.

-On June 8, Wesley reported, "Michele is now on a ventilator and we don't know for sure what is going on."
-On July 13, Wesley announced his Facebook page, "I lost the love of my life Michele Dill Sheeks last night around 10:50pm."
+On June 8, Wesley said, "Michele is now on a ventilator and we don't know for sure what is going on."
+On July 13, he announced on his Facebook page, "I lost the love of my life Michele Dill Sheeks last night around 10:50 pm."
 Doctors said, "her heart just stopped."
 Wesley told WHNT, "Unfortunately she never got the chance to leave that hospital."
 Sheeks died at the University of Mississippi Medical Center due to complications from the dog attack injuries late Tuesday night.

 On June 16, Sheeks filed a civil lawsuit against Brandy Dowdy and her father Billy Joe Crumpton, who owns the premises where the dogs resided.
 The Complaint alleges multiple items, including that defendants "carelessly" managed the dogs that defendants "knew or should have known to be dangerous" and "negligently, wantonly, or recklessly failed to take reasonable steps to restrain, confine" the dogs, or take other reasonable actions that would have prevented the attack.